abroudoux/template-scss-ts/README.md

-# Template SCSS/TypeScript
+# template-scss-ts

-Template for my future projects with SCSS and TypeScript.
+Project template with SCSS and TypeScript